-You can call the Library‘s reference and circulation desk at (510) 642-1472.
-You can also email librarians at igsl [at] berkeley.edu.
-Our fax number is (510) 642-3020.
-We return all phone and email messages as soon as possible.
+You can call the Library‘s reference and circulation desk at (510) 642-1472 or you can email us at igsl [at] berkeley.edu.

 Can I check out items from the library?

-How do I go about finding materials that are part of the library‘s collection?
+How do I find materials that are part of the library‘s collection?

 The Library's catalogs are a mix of online, card and book catalogs covering different time periods.
-Oskicat, the University's online public access catalog, is the current catalog for all material cataloged since 1983.
+Search OskiCat for all material cataloged since 1983.

 Where are IGSL materials located?

 The library‘s materials are located primarily in the basement of Moses Hall.
-Patrons cannot browse materials directly but can use Mevyl and the paper author and subject catalogs to find materials.
-IGS Staff will page any onsite materials a patron requests.
+Patrons cannot browse materials directly but staff will page any materials a patron requests.

 Some materials are kept at the NRLF storage facility in Richmond.
-Patrons may request IGS NRLF items at the reference desk at IGS.
-They can also request using MELVYL's Request service, or through any UC library, following locally established procedures.
-NRLF materials generally take one weekday to arrive.
+Patrons may request IGS NRLF items via OskiCat.
+NRLF materials generally take 1-2 weekdays to arrive.
 Materials requested on a Friday will not arrive until Monday afternoon.

 How do I get research help from the IGS Library?

-The library has reference help available from 11am-5m, Mon.-Fri.
-We can assist you with locating materials, beginning a book or article search, direction in finding specific information, accessing materials, etc.
+Reference help is available by appointment.
+We can assist you with locating materials, beginning a book or article search, finding specific information, etc.

 What kind of materials does the IGS Library have?

-The Institute of Governmental Studies Library is one of the nation's premier libraries of nontrade and ephemeral materials on American and California public affairs and policy.
+The IGS Library is one of the nation's premier libraries of nontrade and ephemeral materials on American and California public affairs and policy.
 Pamphlets and unbound reports from a broad spectrum of public interest organizations, research institutes, government agencies, and other public policy bodies are the heart of the collection.

 The Library also has a strong core collection of books and journals on American political science and public administration and California politics.
-The collection contains over 400,000 catalogued items and 1200 active serial titles.
+The collection contains more than 400,000 catalogued items and 1,200 active serial titles.

 How do I access library resources from off campus?